christophergrant/digital-garden/content/notes/The concretized door.md

 The obvious answer: I personally will try and continue opening these doors - because although there is a lot of concrete out there, there are a lot of inner-door experiences that make life worth living.
 To find the ecstatic experiences, you have to face a lot of concrete.

-The not-so-obvious answer that I've come up with post-production: it's good to come back to your concretized doors every once and again - especially if it makes you ask the above questions.
-Asking these questions remind you that not every inner-door needs to be experienced - and that you can't always get what you want.
-However painful that may be.
+The not-so-obvious answer that I've come up with recently: it's good to come back to your concretized doors every once and again - especially if it makes you ask the above questions.
+Asking these questions remind you that not every inner-door needs to be experienced.